wonderful dark pink heads start emerging from the winter packed mulch as soon as

 rhubarb is that it does take a fair amount of sweetening to be comfortably palatable.
-Our favorite is maple syrup, but we also use honey and brown sugar.
-The sauce can be used in many ways, eaten for itself or as part of another dish, or desert, simply or elegantly complicated.
+Our favorite is maple syrup, but mostly I use honey and brown sugar.

+The sauce can be used in many ways, eaten for itself or as part of another dish, as desert, simply or elegantly complicated, dolloped on pancakes.
 We use it most often, alone or mixed A palatable rhubarb wine can be made, as well as a delicious jam.
 You can freeze it or can it.